jbutcher21/aiclass/docs/mapping_instructions.md

 D) **Coverage Check** → % of source fields mapped; % of spec-required covered.
 E) **Sample JSON Output** → N=3 valid examples.
 F) **Code Generation** → On user request, generate ETL code + config + tests.
+G) **JSON Lint & Approval Flow** (NEW) →
+   1. Run user’s Python lint script on the JSON samples.
+   2. If **Pass (exit 0, no warnings)** → proceed.
+   3. If **Pass with warnings** → show warnings verbatim; wait for user decision:
+      a) Accept and proceed.
+      b) Adjust JSON safely to resolve warnings, then re-lint.
+   4. If **Fail (errors)** →
+      - Attempt compliant fixes if unambiguous (cite spec evidence).
+      - Re-run lint.
+      - If errors remain, show them verbatim and present options:
+        i) Request clarification or missing inputs.
+        ii) Suggest alternative spec-compliant mappings.
+        iii) Mark as BLOCKED pending updates.

 REFUSAL RULES
 - Refuse to map to attributes not present in the uploaded spec.